emqx/emqx-docs/en_US/durability/durability_introduction.md

 ### Shard

-Messages are segregated by client and stored in shards based on the publisher's client ID.
+Messages are segregated by clients and stored in shards based on the publisher's client ID.
 The number of shards is determined by [n_shards](./managing-replication.md#number-of-shards) configuration parameter during the initial startup of EMQX.
 A shard is also a unit of replication.
 Each shard is consistently replicated the number of times specified by `durable_storage.messages.replication_factor` across different nodes, ensuring identical message sets in each replica.

 ### Generation